-- Connect the RJ45 side of the serial cable to the port on the front of the Cisco switch marked "CONSOLE." - 2.
+- 1. Connect the RJ45 side of the serial cable to the port on the front of the Cisco switch marked CONSOLE. - 2.
 Connect the other end of the cable to the laptop computer. - 3.
 Start the Hyper Terminal application.
-Configure the terminal to: - 9600 - 8 - N - 1 - No Flow Control - VT100 Emulation - 4.
+Configure the terminal to: - 9600 baud - 8 bits - no parity - 1 stop bit - · no flow control - VT100 Emulation - 4.
 At the command prompt in the terminal emulation window, type: enable.
-This puts you in administrative mode. - 5.
+This command enables the administrative mode. - 5.
 At the command prompt, type ibm and press Enter.
 The prompt will change from a > to a # to indicate you are in administrative mode. - 6.
 At the command prompt, type show run to show the current configuration information.
 Make note of the current settings.